Myra Estrin Levine: Awards

 She received an honorary doctorate (Dr. of Humane Letters) in 1991 from Loyola University in Chicago.
 In 1977, she became the first person to receive the Sigma Theta Tau Elizabeth Russell Belford excellence in teaching award.
 She received recognition from the Alpha Lambda Chapter of Sigma Theta Tau in 1990 for her exceptional contribution to nursing.
 Levine was also made an honorary member of the American mental health aid to Israel in 1976.
 She received the American Journal of the Year for the first and second editions of her book Introduction of Clinical Nursing in 1969 and 1973.

 Personal life

 In 1944, she married Edwin Burton Levine, a classics scholar who was serving in the Army.
 Myra lost her first child, Benjamin, who only lived three days.
 She also had two other children.
 She was an active member of the Illinois Nurses' Association.
-Myra Estrin Levine retired in 1987 but remains active in the academic environment of Nursing.
+Myra Estrin Levine retired in 1987 but remained active in the academic environment of Nursing.